LocalAlbino/nvim/README.md

 # My Neovim config

-Check lsp.lua for language servers in us
+Check lsp.lua for language servers in use